cesargodoy/vexis/readme.md

 Credits
 =====
-This project has always been built by only one programmer, Alex Gurrola.
+This project has always been built by only one programmer, Alex Gurrola (@alexgurrola).
 One day he hopes this system will no longer require his influence to progress without feature creep.